greggman/doodles/README.md

 and uses left and right pointers to move stuff before and after the pivot finally inserting the pivot in the space found.

-The LR one (1st) appears to be much faster than the right only one.
+The LR one appears to be much faster than the right only one.
 I also don't quite get the point of choosing a random pivot.
 I suppose it's to try to avoid the worst case which I think is an inversely sorted array and starting from element #1.
 I'm sure somewhere on the net explains why a random pivot is best for algo #2.
+I'm a little worried there's a bug because the non LR one take so long on the uniform array example.

+Anyway, I added a bunch more including the quicksort 3 way partition.
+I also added cycle times but they make no sense currently.
+It's basically 2 cycles for a load, 3 for a store, 1 for a compare though a compare includes a load so it's 3 cycles.
+But cache hits are not currently taken into account nor are a few array accesses in the algos.
+Maybe the only thing you care about is array accesses and cache misses in which case I should remove the various set, cmp, copy, swap stuff and just add have get/put and count cycles and try to guess cache hits.

 http://greggman.github.com/doodles/sort.html